-Another common use of the non-breaking space is to prevent that browsers truncate spaces in HTML pages.
+Another common use of the non-breaking space is to prevent browsers from truncating spaces in HTML pages.

 If you write 10 spaces in your text, the browser will remove 9 of them.
 To add real spaces to your text, you can use the character entity.

 The non-breaking hyphen (‑) lets you use a hyphen character (‑) that won't break.

 Some Useful HTML Character Entities